 How long will he be in Nairobi for?
-Here are some suggestions: Maasai market at The Village on Friday, visit the Nairobi National Park, The Museum, Try Game Meat at Carnivore Restaurant... over 7 years agoAnswered by Galib via Travellr.com
+Here are some suggestions: Maasai market at The Village on Friday, visit the Nairobi National Park, The Museum, Try Game Meat at Carnivore Restaurant... almost 10 years agoAnswered by Galib via Travellr.com

 Seriously be careful though as when we were there some of our friends who were walking at dusk got mugged.
 The carnivore restaurant is a must!!
-We also did a trip up to the lake and the giraffe house which was quite nice (bit expensive though).. over 7 years ago
+We also did a trip up to the lake and the giraffe house which was quite nice (bit expensive though).. almost 10 years ago

 Hello again, Elinor.